 Modify 12.7.8.4.2 (D2.0 P2929 L10) as shown:

 The pairwise cipher suite list field shall indicate the pairwise cipher suites the TDLS initiator STA is willing to use with the TPKSA.
-WEP-40, WEP-104, and TKIP shall not be included in this list.
+TKIP shall not be included in this list.

 Modify 12.7.8.4.2 (D2.0 P2929 L52) as shown:

-If none of the pairwise cipher suites are acceptable, or pairwise ciphers include WEP-40, WEP-104, or TKIP, then the TDLS responder STA shall reject the TDLS Setup Request frame with status code STATUS_INVALID_PAIRWISE_CIPHER.
+If none of the pairwise cipher suites are acceptable, or pairwise ciphers include TKIP, then the TDLS responder STA shall reject the TDLS Setup Request frame with status code STATUS_INVALID_PAIRWISE_CIPHER.

 12.8 Mapping EAPOL keys to IEEE 802.11 keys